neelriyer/neelriyer.github.io/_posts/2020-06-28-Mealkit-Food-Demand-Forecasting.md

 ---
 layout: post
-title: Forecasting Food Demand
+title: Applying Neural Networks to the Meal kit Market
 ---

 ![alt text](/images/mealkit/meal_kit_intro.png)

-Applying Neural Networks to the Meal kit Market.

 So this is going to overfit.
 Time series problems usually struggle with overfitting.
 This entire exercise became more of a challenge to see how I could prevent overfitting in time series forecasting.